Full name: Southern Rock Scorpion (Hadogenes trichiurus)

 Classification: HARMLESS

-One of the larger Flat Rock Scorpions with males reaching around 20cm with the tail extended.
-They are usually light to dark brown often with lighter legs.
+One of the larger Rock Scorpions with males reaching around 20cm with the tail extended.
+They are usually dark brown to black, often with lighter legs.
+Males have a longer tail than females.
 This species occurs in rock cracks or rock on rock habitat.

-It is distributed from the Western Cape through the Eastern Cape into Kwazulu Natal.
-It may be confused with a number of other Flat Rock Scorpions although it is the most common species within its range.
+It is distributed from the Western Cape through the Eastern Cape.
+A subspecies occurs in KwaZulu Natal.
+It may be confused with a number of other flat rock scorpions although it is the most common species within its range.
+The venom is of little importance to humans with a slight stinging sensation – in most instances less painful than a bee sting.

 Map indicating distribution of the Southern Rock Scorpion in Southern Africa